NicolasWebDev/dotfiles/vim/bundle/YouCompleteMe/README.md

 See the _FAQ_ if you have any issues.

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

 **Please follow the instructions carefully.
 Read EVERY WORD.**

 1.  **Ensure that your version of Vim is _at least_ 7.3.598 _and_ that it has
-    support for python2 scripting**.
+    support for Python 2 or Python 3 scripting**.

     Inside Vim, type `:version`.
 Look at the first two to three lines of output;
     it should say `Vi IMproved X.Y`, where X.Y is the major version of vim.
 If